Matatika/matatika-docs/content/profiles.md

 PATCH
 {:.label .label-PATCH}

+/api/profiles/{profile-id}
+{:.path .path-PATCH}

 A workspace can be set as default, which defines the environment the Matatika app will initially load for a given profile.
 The default workspace setting persists only for the profile that sets it.

 ### Request
 #### Body
-{% include snippets/profiles/set-a-workspace-as-default/request-body.md %}
+{% include snippets/profiles/set-a-default-workspace/request-body.md %}

 Path | Type | Description | Constraints
 ---- | ---- | ----------- | -----------
 `defaultWorkspace` | `JSON Object` | Default workspace object |
 `defaultWorkspace.id` | `String` | The default workspace ID | Must be a valid and existing UUID

+#### HTTP Example
+{% include snippets/profiles/set-a-default-workspace/http-request.md %}

 #### cURL Example
-{% include snippets/profiles/set-a-workspace-as-default/curl-request.md %}

-#### HTTP Example
-{% include snippets/profiles/set-a-workspace-as-default/http-request.md %}
+{% include snippets/profiles/set-a-default-workspace/curl-request.md %}

 ### Response
 #### Body
-{% include snippets/profiles/set-a-workspace-as-default/response-body.md %}
+{% include snippets/profiles/set-a-default-workspace/response-body.md %}

 Path | Type | Description
 ---- | ---- | -----------